The Top 4 Reasons Organizations Are Consolidating Healthcare CMMS & HTM Applications

 By Rick Joslin

-2. Collaboration and Integration of Your Critical Operational Systems
+2. Improved Collaboration and Integration of Your Critical Operational Systems

 Collaboration between healthcare departments is critical to maintaining a safe, secure and healthy environment.
 When deficiencies are found, they need to be routed to the proper service department in a timely manner to ensure they are handled appropriately.
 Issues are found in many ways; environmental service staff may see an issue when performing their duties or organizational staff may hear or see something unusual when operating equipment.
 It is common for staff to submit work requests or repair tickets to the wrong service departments, starting a chain of events that can hinder their efforts.

-A single platform allows these request tickets to be noted and forwarded to the proper service department with minimal effort, no data loss and little to no time lapse.
-This ensures proper responses to issues, the capturing and reporting of problems and documented efforts and costs.
-If an organization has multiple systems, a "process" must be developed to accomplish the above items.
+A single healthcare CMMS platform allows these request tickets to be noted and forwarded to the proper service department with minimal effort, no data loss and little to no time lapse.
+This ensures proper responses to issues, the capturing and reporting of problems, and documented efforts and costs.
+If an organization has multiple management systems, a "process" must be developed to accomplish the above items.
 Often this is a paper process, increasing costs (paper, ink, time, manpower), decreasing accuracy (interpretation of issue, misspellings, incorrect data) and increasing time to correction.

 When applications must be integrated to other critical business systems, the effort and costs rise in direct correlation to the number of different systems integrated.
-Every application has unique data structure, development platform and business rules that must be identified, reviewed and mapped together.
-A single application allows for the development, testing and implementation of a single integration.
+Every software application has unique a data structure, development platform and business rules that must be identified, reviewed and mapped together.
+A single healthcare CMMS application allows for the development, testing and implementation of a single integration.
 This also applies to customizations and automation improvements.

 3. A Single Healthcare CMMS Platform Means Consolidated Analytics and Reporting

 Generally, healthcare organizations measure similar, if not identical, metrics across the organization.
 Resource productivity, environmental summaries, labor costs, contractor/vendor costs, and risk assessments are common measurements required of all service departments.
-Developing and implementing these measurements is faster, cheaper and more accurate on a single system.
+Developing and implementing these measurements is faster, cheaper and more accurate on a single software system.
 If it must be done on three different systems, for example, you have to create the analytics three separate times, while testing and coding them simultaneously.

-Single system applications can also improve analyzing external costs.
+Single-system applications can also improve analyzing external costs.
 The ability to identify the costs of a vendor across multiple departments provides bargaining power and potential price reductions.
 Asset replacement and analytics (e.g.: capital asset management) become more fluid and scalable within a single application.
 This will lead to better replacement planning, cost negotiations and equipment usage.

-Like with other critical healthcare systems (EHR, payroll, HR), service department applications gain their highest return when regularly reviewed, improved, analyzed and maintained.
+Like with other critical healthcare systems (EHR, payroll, HR), service and maintenance department applications gain their highest return when regularly reviewed, improved, analyzed and maintained.
 Having a focused and highly trained system administration team that can work closely with decision-makers can increase team efficiency, promote near-instant data access, and enhance decision making using real-time analytics.

 This team can also identify the benefits of new application features, train staff, monitor standards and identify exceptions.
 They usually generate needed regulatory and other data requests to increase compliance and reduce the likelihood of survey issues.